anna-lena-lang/90plus_brain_methylation/README.md

 # Methylation differences in Alzheimer’s disease neuropathologic change in the aged human brain

 ## Content
 This is a collection of all R-scripts used to perform DNA-methylation data analysis presented in _'Methylation differences in Alzheimer’s disease neuropathologic change in the aged human brain'_.
-Raw data will be made publicly available at NCBI GEO after manuscript was accepted for publication. <br>
+This manuscript is currently under review.
+Raw and processed data will be made publicly available at NCBI GEO after manuscript was accepted for publication. <br>

 **Folders**:
 - **functions**: contains functions used in other scripts